rajdeep-biswas/rajdeep-biswas/README.md

 Although, I commit most of my code (including Jupyter Notebooks) to my GitHub for purpose of preservation (since I have frustratingly lost code in the past); if you do want to take a look around, delve at your own discretion. ⚠️

+Philosophy and Psychology are two areas I have no academic background in but it's impossible for me to not stay intrigued.

 When not working, I am best known for being a connoisseur of Hollow Knight lore <img src="hk.png" width="15" />, and Rick and Morty fanatic <img src="rick.png" width="18" />.